+TAI used for non-3GPP access shall be dedicated to non-3GPP access.
 TAI(s) dedicated to Non-3GPP access may be defined in a PLMN and apply within this PLMN.
 Each N3IWF, TNGF, TWIF and W-AGF is locally configured with one TAI value.
 Each N3IWF, TNGF, TWIF and W-AGF may be configured with a different TAI value or with the same TAI value as other N3IWFs, TNGFs, TWIFs and/or W-AGFs.
 The TAI is provided to the AMF during N2 interface setup as described in TS 38.413 [34].

 When a UE registers with the network over a Non-3GPP access, the AMF allocates to the UE a registration area that only includes the TAI received from the serving N3IWF, TNGF, TWIF or W-AGF.